 - Nerve damage

-Rhinoplasty results are not conclusive until a year after the procedure, a long time in the life of a teenager.
+New jersey rhinoplasty results are not conclusive until a year after the procedure, a long time in the life of a teenager.
 Young patients also need to have parental permission and be emotionally mature enough to play an active role in their recovery, including closely following any post-op recommendations from their surgeon.

 Why Choosing A Qualified Surgeon Matters